 At CEA, I was a lead writer of the Design to Win report, which outlined an investment strategy for philanthropists interested in fighting global warming.
 Design to Win helped inspire the Hewlett, Packard, and McKnight foundations to commit more than $1 billion to create ClimateWorks, a global philanthropic network dedicated to reducing greenhouse gas emissions.

 I’m now the owner of Sea to Snow LLC, which provides communications and consulting services.
-My work currently focuses on philanthropy, energy policy, and tracking environmental trends through the EcoWest website.
+My work currently focuses on water issues, non-profit journalism, philanthropy, climate change, and photo/video.

 I grew up on Long Island, graduated from Yale with a bachelor’s in Ethics, Politics and Economics, and earned a master’s in political science from UC Berkeley.
 I now live in Denver, Colorado with my wife, daughter, and dog.